isinaltinkaya/isinaltinkaya/README.md

 ### Hi, I'm Isin!

-I am a PhD fellow at the University of Copenhagen.
+I am a PhD fellow at the University of Copenhagen, supervised by Thorfinn Sand Korneliussen and Rasmus Nielsen.
 I am interested in bioinformatics, population genetics and statistical genomics.

 Check out my [personal website!](https://isinaltinkaya.github.io)